-For those who have the urge to travel particularly aged people; try visiting the places during June to October.
+For those who have the urge to travel particularly aged people; try visiting the places from June to October.

 For the travel enthusiasts and adventures seekers, visiting through January & February month will be the best time to experience real time snowfall.